liuhaozhe6788/voice-cloning-collab/README.md

-# Real-Time Voice Cloning v2
+# Emotion Voice Cloning

 ### What is this?
-It is an improved version of [Real-Time-Voice-Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning).
+It is an improved version of [Real-Time-Voice-Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning) which can generate emotional audio outputs based on the reference audio.

 ## Installation
 1. Install [ffmpeg](https://ffmpeg.org/download.html#get-packages).
 This is necessary for reading audio files.